Highland Park parade shooting: Investigation

 Highland Park authorities collaborated with the FBI, Illinois State Police, and Chicago Police during the investigation and manhunt.
 The police believe only one shooter was involved and the shooting was described as appearing to be "very random (and) very intentional".
 After his arrest, Crimo's home in Highwood, a small suburb just north of Highland Park, was raided by FBI agents.

-Lake County police alleged that Crimo planned the attack for weeks, and that he dressed in women's clothing and hid his facial tattoos in order to flee the scene after the attack, among panicked parade-goers.
-Mayor of Highland Park Nancy Rotering said that she believed that the weapon used in the crime was obtained legally.
+Lake County authorities alleged that Crimo planned the attack for weeks, and that he dressed in women's clothing and hid his facial tattoos in order to flee the scene after the attack, among panicked parade-goers.
+Highland Park Mayor Nancy Rotering said that she believed that the weapon used in the crime was obtained legally.
 Police seized three rifles, one shotgun, and one handgun from Crimo.

 Crimo's motives remain unclear.
-The London-based Institute for Strategic Dialogue said it appeared Crimo’s extensive online presence contained posts that gravitated toward far-right and neo-fascist ideologies.
+The London-based Institute for Strategic Dialogue said it appeared Crimo's extensive online presence contained posts that gravitated toward far-right and neo-fascist ideologies.
 A Highland Park rabbi stated that, three months before the shooting, Crimo had entered Central Avenue Synagogue, a Chabad house, during the Passover Seder and was asked to leave.
 The Chabad House is located two blocks from where the July 4 shooting occurred.
 However, investigators have determined no racial or religious motivation for the shooting.
 Michael Masters, national director and CEO of the Secure Community Network headquartered in Chicago, said, "Nothing overtly we have identified in his social media posts says this was an antisemitic attack, but we are coordinating with law enforcement.
 Apparently on social media, there are some indications he was ideating around the Fourth of July for some period of time, which would indicate this was not an attack on one particular community."

 According to experts on QAnon and conspiracy theory movements, Crimo's social media diet, while extreme, was distinct from the realm of QAnon.
 Mike Rothschild, an author who has written on QAnon, said, "[T]he world Crimo lived in was pretty far off Q. He was in a 4chan bubble of ironic Nazi and anime memes, fascist-inspired music, and mass shooter ideation that basically consumes nothing but irony and sadness."